aaronpk/minibot/README.md

 # Minibot

-A minimal IRC bot used to spew messages into an IRC channel via an HTTP API.
+A minimal IRC bot used to send messages into an IRC channel via HTTP, UDP and SMTP APIs.

 ## IRC Service